victronenergy/venus-html5-app/TOPICS.md

 ##### Make commonly used shore input limits available as a button

 The list of amperages commonly used depends on wether the system is US based or EU based.
-To etermine that, get the product id from:
+To determine that, get the product id from:

 ```
 N/{portalId}/vebus/{vebusInstanceId}/ProductId